Oldcastle branch line

-According to commemorative plaques on the site of the old station, the line was just under 13 miles long, took two and a half years to build, and cost £73,683,14s,3d.
+According to commemorative plaques on the site of Oldcastle station, the line was just under 13 miles long, took two and a half years to build, and cost £73,683,14s,3d.

 History

+The construction of a railway between Drogheda and Navan by the Dublin and Belfast Junction Railway received royal assent on 21 July 1845 and was completed and opened on 15 February 1850.
+An extension to Kells received royal assent on 2 July 1847 and was opened on 11 July 1853.
+The final extension to Oldcastle got assent on 3 July 1860 and opened on 17 March 1863.

 Oldcastle's train yard consisted of a warehouse and station master's house built in Italianate style.
 By the early 1910s, four trains operated on the line; none on Sundays.
 The station handled parcels, passengers, furniture, carriages, portable engines, and livestock, serving as the heart of Oldcastle's market economy.
 The station had a crane capable of lifting 3 tons.

 According to commemorative plaques, the rail line was also useful for locals who traveled in and out of Oldcastle; the workhouse would use the line to send patients down to Dublin for specialised treatments.
 In 1895, a "development committee" promoted the rail line as a means of boosting tourism in Oldcastle.

 During World War I, Oldcastle housed a detention camp for prisoners of war.
 On 12 December 1914, the rail line was used to transport 68 German prisoners into the town.
 Two days later, another 26 civilians were moved into the camp.
 This continued steadily from late 1914 to 1915; 304 inmates were in the camp by February 1915.
 This number increased to 579 by June 1916.
 This was reported on by the Meath Chronicle, writing 'The long expected German prisoners arrived this week in Oldcastle and took up quarters in the disused workhouse'.
 John Smith also wrote an article on the subject.

 In 1950, nationalisation of CIÉ (the State transport company in the Republic) threatened the existence of several lines, and in April 1958, the Oldcastle railway lost its passenger service.
 For most of its history, steam locomotives operated on the Oldcastle railway, but between 1949 and 1960, huge investment was made in diesel engines.
 On 30 April 1963, most goods services were withdrawn and the line from Navan to Oldcastle was closed.
-The line to Drogheda was kept open for gypsum traffic from Kingscourt until 2001 and some of the track to Kells was relaid in 1977 for zinc and lead traffic from Tara Mine and this still operates as of 2022.
+The line to Drogheda was kept open for gypsum traffic from Kingscourt until 2001 and some of the track to Kells was relaid in 1977 for zinc and lead traffic from Tara Mine and remained in operation until the mines’ suspension in 2023.